 Entonox, also known as gas and air or laughing gas, is an odourless mixture of nitrous oxide and oxygen.
 It works by temporarily reducing the pain you’re experiencing without blocking it altogether, although it’s still not clear exactly how it achieves that.

-Gas and air is the most popular type of pain relief in labour – more than three-quarters of women use it at some stage, according to a 2017 survey by the CQC.
+Gas and air is the most popular type of pain relief in labour – more than three quarters of women use it at some stage, according to a 2017 survey by the Care Quality Commission (CQC).

 Where can I use gas and air when giving birth?